-The Company tested its goodwill and other indefinite-lived intangible assets, investments and long-lived assets for impairment and recorded non-cash impairment charges of \$7 million, \$10 million and \$46 million in fiscal years 2016, 2015 and 2014, respectively.
-The fiscal 2014 impairment charges related to radio FCC licenses held by businesses in the Media Networks segment.
-The fair values of the radio FCC licenses were derived from market transactions.
+The Company tested its goodwill and other indefinite-lived intangible assets, long-lived assets and investments for impairment and recorded non-cash impairment charges of \$22 million, \$7 million and \$10 million in fiscal years 2017, 2016 and 2015, respectively.
 These impairment charges were recorded in "Restructuring and impairment charges" in the Consolidated Statements of Income.

-The Company expects its aggregate annual amortization expense for existing amortizable intangible assets for fiscal years 2017 through 2021 to be as follows:
+The Company expects its aggregate annual amortization expense for existing amortizable intangible assets for fiscal years 2018 through 2022 to be as follows: